Amazon makes Alexa Auto SDK 2.0 generally available

 - Car Control: Turn on air conditioning, set desired cabin temperature, control temperature by zone, set fan mode and speed, defrost front and rear windshield, and control interior cabin lighting.

 Amazon’s Alexa Auto team introduced the Auto SDK in August 2018 in what was perceived as an attempt to head off gains by Siri in Apple’s CarPlay, SoundHound’s Houndify platform, and Google Assistant in Android Auto.
-Since then, Amazon’s worked with automakers like Ford as well as companies like Anker to build its assistant into vehicles and aftermarket vehicle accessories, the latter of which released a $50 gadget — the Roav Viva — that plugs into a cigarette lighter and brings Alexa to cars without an infotainment console.
+Since then, Amazon’s worked with automakers like Ford as well as companies like Anker to build its assistant into vehicles and aftermarket accessories, the latter of which released a $50 gadget — the Roav Viva — that plugs into a cigarette lighter and brings Alexa to cars without an infotainment console.

+Separately, Amazon last year launched the Echo Auto, a cassette-shaped device that taps Alexa for voice recognition and draws power from a standard 12V power outlet or USB port.
+It runs a custom operating system, has an eight-microphone array, and pairs with a car’s dashboard via Bluetooth or a 3.5mm port, piggybacking on a phone for connectivity.